Physion: Evaluating Physical Prediction from Vision in Humans and Machines: Methods

 \subsection{Benchmarking Computer Vision and Physical Dynamics Models}

 We developed a standard procedure for training machine learning models and evaluating any image- or physical state-computable algorithm on the benchmark.
 Let $\{X_t\}_{i=1}^{N_{test}}$ be the set of $N_{test}$ testing stimuli for a single benchmark scenario, where $\{X_t\}_i$ denotes the ordered set of RGB images that constitutes the full movie of stimulus $i$ and $\{X_{1:t_{vis}}\}$ the truncated movie shown to participants.
 Further let $\mathcal{O}_i := \{o_1,o_2,...,o_{K_i}\}$ denote unique IDs for each of the $K$ objects being simulated in this stimulus.
-Doing the OCP task can be formalized as making a binary contact prediction by applying to the testing stimuli a \textit{readout mapping} $\mathcal{F}_{\Theta}: (\{X_{1:t_{vis}}\}, o_a, o_p) \mapsto P(contact)$ , where $o_a$ is the agent object, $o_p$ is the patient, and $P(contact)$ is the predicted probability that they will come into contact.
-For people, feedback on only the ten familiarization trials is sufficient to learn a readout mapping $\mathcal{F}_{\Theta}$ with $P(contact) \in \{0,1\}$.
+Doing the OCP task can be formalized as making a binary contact prediction by applying to the testing stimuli a function $\mathcal{F}_{\Theta}: (\{X_{1:t_{vis}}\}, o_a, o_p) \mapsto P(contact)$, where $o_a$ is the agent object, $o_p$ is the patient, and $P(contact)$ is the predicted probability that they will come into contact.
+For people, feedback on only ten familiarization trials is sufficient to learn such a function.
 To adapt any image-computable model to the OCP task, we apply the following procedure.
-First, we assume that a model's readout function can be decomposed into a \textit{visual encoder} $\mathcal{E}_{\theta_{e}}$ that maps an input movie to a state-vector representation of each frame, $\mathbf{p}$; a \textit{physical dynamics simulator} $\mathcal{D}_{\theta_{d}}$ that predicts unseen future states $\mathbf{q}$ from the ``observed'' state vector; and a \textit{task context adaptor} $\mathcal{C}_{\theta_{c}}$ that produces a trial-level response $P(contact)$ from the concatenation of the observed and predicted state vectors (Fig. \ref{fig:modeling}).
+First, we assume that a model can be decomposed into a \textit{visual encoder} that maps an input movie to a state-vector representation of each frame; a \textit{dynamics predictor} that predicts unseen future states from the ``observed'' state vector; and a \textit{task adaptor} that produces a trial-level response $P(contact)$ from the concatenation of the observed and predicted state vectors (Fig. \ref{fig:modeling}).
+In general, models will include only a visual encoder and possibly a dynamics predictor in their original design; the task adaptor is added and fit as part of our model evaluation pipeline, where it removes the need for the explicit trial-level cueing with superimposed object masks (see below.)

-In general, models will include only a visual encoder $\mathcal{E}$ and possibly a dynamics predictor $\mathcal{D}$ in their original design, which determines the shape of the vectors $p$ and $q$; the context adaptor $\mathcal{C}$ is added here for making OCP task predictions, where it removes the need for explicit trial-level cueing.
-Rather than providing object indicators $(o_+, o_-)$, we provide an \textit{OCP readout fitting set} of (movie, OCP label pairs), $(\{X_1:t_{vis}\}_j, y_j)_{j=1}^{N_{read}}$ for fitting the parameters $\theta_c$ of the context adaptor, with $N_{read} = 1000$ per scenario.
-This is a form of \textit{implicit} cueing, which does not assume understanding of natural language, a particular trial structure, or even an object-centric representation of the scene.
-We provide scripts for fitting a general linear model or support vector machine context adaptor to any model with a pretrained visual encoder and/or dynamics predictor.